The Importance of Vitamin D3 Compared to D2

 Whereas D2 is produced by plants such as mushrooms.

-This is down to the fact that every person is different and what may work exceptionally well for one person may not be replicated for another.
+We must theorize that the inconsistent historical data is partly down to the fact that every person is different and what may work exceptionally well for one person may not be replicated for another.

 Therefore absorption data results have been skewed by a persons BMI, pre existing Vitamin D levels, gender plus how often they may already supplement with vitamin D.